mnlipp/VM-Operator/controller.md

 *Since: 2.2.0*

-The optional object `.spec.cloudInit` with sub-objects `.cloudInit.metaData` and `.cloudInit.userData` can be used to provide data for [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html).
+The optional object `.spec.cloudInit` with sub-objects `.cloudInit.metaData`, `.cloudInit.userData` and `.cloudInit.networkConfig` can be used to provide data for [cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html).
 The data from the CRD will be made available to the VM by the runner as a vfat formatted disk (see the description of